Ambulance on fire at Otahuhu train station; bus station evacuated

 "It is very unusual to see of course, and I just hope no one was inside."

-Auckland Transport spokesman Mark Hannan said Otahuhu Bus station was being evacuated due to the incident.
+Auckland Transport spokesman Mark Hannan said Otahuhu Bus station was evacuated due to the incident.

 "All bus services are being diverted away from the station.
 Trains are not impacted at this stage," he said.